Civlo85/gsmHat/REAMDE.md

 $ pip3 install gsmHat
 ```

-### Using it
+### Prepare

-1. Install your sim card in your module, connect the GSM antenna and mount the module on the pin headers of your Raspberry Pi
+* Install your sim card in your module, connect the GSM antenna and mount the module on the pin headers of your Raspberry Pi
   Make sure, that you **do not** need to enter Pin Code to use your card

-2. Enable the Uart Interface in your Raspberry Pi
+* Enable the Uart Interface in your Raspberry Pi

     1. Start raspi-config: `sudo raspi-config`.
     2. Select option 5 - interfacing options.
     3. Select option P6 - serial.
     4. At the prompt `Would you like a login shell to be accessible over serial?` answer 'No'
     5. At the prompt `Would you like the serial port hardware to be enabled?` answer 'Yes'
     6. Exit raspi-config and reboot the Pi for changes to take effect.

+### Using it

-3. Import gsmHat to your project
+1. Import gsmHat to your project

 ```Python
 from gsmHat import GSMHat, SMS
 ```

-4. Init gsmHat
+2. Init gsmHat

 ```Python
 gsm = GSMHat('/dev/ttyS0', 115200)
 ```

-5. Check, if new SMS are available in your main loop
+3. Check, if new SMS are available in your main loop

 ```Python
 # Check, if new SMS is available